 Which are some of the most-read articles on Campfire Magazine?
 The reviews of the Cobb and Lotus Grill.
 This tells us that people take their outdoor cooking and barbecuing very seriously.

-There’s an added incentive in trying the Cadac…and that’s the fact that we’ve failed to find a decent camping gas stove.
-So, one machine that’s both a less-messy barbecue and able to boil a kettle has to be right up our street.
+There’s an added incentive in trying the Cadac…it’s one camping stove that’s both a less-messy barbecue and able to boil a kettle.
+Multipurpose is always right up our street.
 Final reason?
 Many gas camping stoves are cheap and nasty affairs and we’d prefer something solid and long-lasting.